devpython88/nova.h/docs/DOC.md

 Overall this is a great class for quick tagging and stuff, But you can always make your own tagging system!

+## Shaders (novamisc.h)
+Shaders are a crucial part of game development as they are the core feature used for blurring, post processing, lighting, etc...

+Nova provides a easy-to-use shader class called `NovaShader`
+> Note: I am really bad at explaining so if you are new to shaders, please watch a tutorial on how to script glsl and stuff beforehand

+Constructor:
+`(fragmentShader, vertexShader)`: Both are file paths to two shader files

+Fields:
+`Color background`: Change this as needed since by default its `BLANK`

+Methods:
+`ShaderLoc getLocation(uniformName)`: Get the location (int) of `uniformName` `void setValue<T>(ShaderLoc loc, T* value, ShaderUniformType uniformType)`: Set a uniform's value to a new one

+`void startShader()`: Start the shader
+`void endShaderAndApply(x = 0.0f, y = 0.0f)`: End the shader and apply at `x`, `y`

+`bool loaded()`: Is loaded
+`void dispose()`: Unload